WSP021 | Sichuan pepper Xanthoxylum clava-herculis | ||||||||||||||||||||

 Originating from the Szechwan province of China, Szechwan pepper is associated with dishes from that region which feature hotter and spicier cooking than the rest of China.
 Duck and chicken dishes in particular work well with the spice.
 Hua jiao yen is a mixture of salt and Szechwan pepper, roasted and browned in a wok and served as a condiment to accompany chicken, duck and pork dishes.
 Star anise and ginger are often used with it and figures prominently in Szechwan cuisine.

+Szechwan pepper is one of the few spices important for Tibetan and Bhutani cookery of the Himalayas, because few spices can be grown there.
+The national dish of Tibet are momos, a pasta stuffed with yak and flavoured with Szechwan pepper, garlic, ginger and onion.
+The noodles are steemed and served dry, together with a fiery chile sauce.
 In Japan the dried and powdered leaves of the same species of prickly ash is known as sansho and used to make noodle dishes and soups mildly hot and fragrant.
 The whole leaves, kinome, are used to flavour vegetables, especially bamboo shoots, and to decorate soups.
 Szechwan pepper is an ingredient in Chinese five-spice powder and shichimi togarashi, a Japanese seven-flavour seasoning.

 Culinary Use